hei-school/cc-d4-rice-cooker-ci-miharyjoe/README.md

 # Rice Cooker CLI
-A simple command-line interface (CLI) application for a rice cooker implemented in Kotlin, Typescript, Dart.
+A simple command-line interface (CLI) application for a rice cooker implemented in Dart.

 ## Functionality